 Network and Systems Administration Proficiency Certificate

 The courses in the Network and Systems Administration Proficiency Certificate are closely linked to professional certification from Comp TIA and Microsoft, and engage students in both the development of technical skills needed to support and maintain computer networks, and the application of analytical skills needed to analyze and manage computer networks.
-When completed, the courses may be applied to the Computer Information Systems Information Technology Associate in Applied Science Degree or the Management of Computer Information Technology Associate in Arts Degree.
+When completed, the courses may be applied to the Computer Information Systems Information Technology Associate in Applied Science Degree.

 Student Learning Outcomes: